Quantum algorithms for Uhlmann transformation: Introduction

-In the construction of algorithms, we consider three commonly studied computational models: the purified query, the purified sample, and the mixed sample access models.
-Under these models, we analyze the computational costs of our algorithms: the query and sample complexities, the number of one- and two-qubit gates, and the number of auxiliary qubits.
-The results show that our algorithm significantly outperforms naive approaches based on state measurements---including those based on quantum state tomography and the one based on Ref.~\cite{metger2023stateqipspace}---in the purified query and sample models.
+In this paper, we resolve the problem by proposing quantum query and sample algorithms that implement the Uhlmann transformation in the form of a quantum circuit.
+Our algorithms are constructed in three commonly studied computational models: the purified query, the purified sample, and the mixed sample access models.
+We then analyze their computational costs, including the query and sample complexities, the number of one- and two-qubit gates, and the number of qubits at any one time.
+It is shown that our algorithms can significantly outperform the approach in Ref. \cite{metger2023stateqipspace} and other naive approaches based on quantum state tomography.
+In particular, when either $\rho^\sA$ or $\sigma^\sA$ is a polynomial-rank state, our algorithms can be implemented with polynomial computational cost up to inverse-polynomial accuracy in purified query and sample access models.
+Thus, they achieve an \emph{exponential} improvement.
+While previous approaches rely on a large number of state measurements, our improvement is built on leveraging powerful techniques such as the quantum singular value transformation (QSVT) \cite{gilyen2019qsvt, Gilyn2019thesis} and density matrix exponentiation \cite{lloyd2014QuantPrincCompAnaly}, enabling us to perform the Uhlmann transformation without state measurements.

-We also investigate a variant of the Uhlmann transformation for the canonical purification, which has a property similar to the original transformation.
-In the mixed sample access model, we provide a quantum sample algorithm for the variant, which can be implemented with much fewer samples than the algorithm for the original Uhlmann transformation.

-In addition, based on a result from the mixedness testing---the task of certifying whether a state is the completely mixed state or far from it~\cite{O'Donnell2021SpectrumTesting, MdW16surveyquantproptest, Wright2016howtolearnQS}---we provide a lower bound on the query and sample complexities for the Uhlmann transformation.
-Our result shows that there exists a pair of pure states with reduced states of the same rank, for which any quantum algorithm implementing the Uhlmann transformation necessarily requires query or sample complexity that scales as the cube root of the rank of the reduced states.
+In addition, we provide a lower bound on the query and sample complexities for the Uhlmann transformation, based on a result from the mixedness testing---the task of certifying whether a state is the completely mixed state or far from it \cite{ODonnell2021SpectrumTesting, MdW16surveyquantproptest, Wright2016howtolearnQS}.
+Our result shows that, for a pair of pure states $\ket{\rho}^{\sA\sB}$ and $\ket{\sigma}^{\sA\sB}$ whose reduced states $\rho^\sA$ and $\sigma^\sA$ have the same rank, any quantum algorithm for the Uhlmann transformation necessarily requires query or sample complexity that scales as the cube root of the rank.
+Together with the explicit construction of the algorithms, the lower bound allows us to characterize the algorithmic features of the Uhlmann transformation in terms of both upper and lower bounds on its computational costs.